milkyware/milkyware.github.io/_drafts/migrate-aspnet-core-to-opentelemetry.md

 ### Enriching the Logs

-One value still missing is **CategoryName** which I find can be useful for filtering logs specific to the namespace of your application.
+Two values that are still missing are **CategoryName and OriginalFormat** which I find can be useful for filtering logs specific to the namespace of your application and looking for logs using the message straight out of your code.

+These values are available as properties on the OpenTelemetry `LogRecord` model, however, the **Azure Monitor exporter** populates the customDimensions using the `LogRecord.Attributes` property.

 ``` cs
 public class LogEnrichmentProcessor : BaseProcessor<LogRecord>